 TGah Editor: Change the paragraphs below as follows (#5204, 5438): (#3941)

 The Slot Assignment Bitmap subfield indicates the number of RAW slots allocated for all STAs in the RAW group in ascending order with each 4 bits corresponding to one STA.
 The decimal number represented by the 4 bits indicates the number of allocation units for a STA.
 E.g.,(#Ed) "0000" indicates no allocation for a STA.
 "0001" indicates one RAW slot for a STA.
+All RAW slots have equal duration, in TUs, which is calculated by dividing the value of the RAW Duration field with the number of RAW slots allocated to all STAs in the RAW group.
+The first RAW slot starts at the end of the Resource Allocation frame while the start times of the remaining RAW slots are equal to the end times of their immediately preceding RAW slots as indicated in the Slot Assignment Bitmap subfield.

 The Slot Assignment Bitmap subfield is of variable length determined by the equation as below:

 The length of Slot Assignment Bitmap = (RAW End AID- RAW Start AID+1) x 4 bits,